openobserve/openobserve-docs/docs/guide/architecture.md

 Tips:

 1. The querier will cache parquet files in memory by default.
-You can configure the amount of memory used by querier for caching through environment variable `OO_MEMORY_CACHE_MAX_SIZE`.
+You can configure the amount of memory used by querier for caching through environment variable `ZO_MEMORY_CACHE_MAX_SIZE`.
 Default caching is done through 50% of the memory available to the particular querier.
 1. In distributed environment each querier node will just cache a part of the data.
 1. We also have an option to enable caching latest parquet files in memory.
 The ingester will send a notice to queriers to cache the files when ingester generates a new parquet file and sends it to object storage.